When you use a screen reader in Chrome, you can get descriptions of unlabelled images; for example, images that don’t have alt text.

 If you had image descriptions allowed for only one page, leave or refresh the page to turn it off.

-If you are signed in and syncing to Chrome, you’ll have image descriptions on all signed-in and synced devices.
+If you're signed in and syncing to Chrome, you get image descriptions on all signed-in and synced devices.

 Turn on image descriptions in Chrome settings